-Working Bees are held on the 2nd Wednesday of the month and the 4th Thursday of the month.
-Working Bees can comprise various activities around the Park, including plantings, weeding, seed collection, propagation of seedlings in the nursery, assisting with Council and other organisations’ programs and activities.
+Tasks can comprise of various activities around the Park, including plantings, weeding, seed collection, propagation of indigenous seedlings in the nursery, working with Council and other organisations’ programs and activities.

 iNaturalist* Can be used to:

 - Browse the observations made in Royal Park or anywhere around the globe… maybe future holiday spots.